reactjs/react.dev/content/blog/2017-12-07-introducing-the-react-rfc-process.md

 - Create an RFC document detailing your proposal.
 - Submit a PR to the [RFC repository](https://github.com/reactjs/rfcs).
 - Incorporate feedback into the proposal.
-- After discussion, the RFC may or may not be accepted by the core team.
+- After discussion, the core team may or may not accept the RFC.
 - If the RFC is accepted, the PR is merged.

 RFCs are accepted when they are approved for implementation in React.
 A more thorough description of the process is available in the repository's [README](https://github.com/reactjs/rfcs/blob/master/README.md).
 The exact details may be refined in the future.